-The vials containing the implants must only be opened in a sterile environment, immediately prior to inserting the fixtures in their sites.
-Inside the sterile vials, special titanium discs support the fixtures and keep them straight, with the connection visible, ready to be engaged by the surgical instruments.
+(fig. 04).
+The vials containing the implants must only be opened in a sterile environment, immediately prior to inserting the fixtures the fixtures and tean them straight, with the connection

-SYRA implants have been designed for a mountless surgical procedure.
-In common with the Premium/Kohno system, the SYRA system uses easy-Insert drivers which, by engaging directly with the internal connection hexagons, make it possible to remove the implants from the ampullas without touching them directly with the hands or other instruments, thus avoiding the risk of contamination prior to use.
+The vias containing the implants must only be opened in a senile environment, immediately prior to inserting the includes in their sites.
+Inside the sterile vials, special titanium discs support the futures and keep them straight, with the connection visible, ready to be engaged by the surgical instruments.
+PRAMA implants have been designed for a mountless surgical procedure.
+In common with the Premium/Kohno system, the PRAMA system uses easy-Insert drivers which, by engaging directly with the internal connection hexagons, make it possible to remove the implants from the ampullas without touching them directly with the hands or other instruments, thus avoiding the risk of contamination prior to use.
 The drivers have been specifically designed to prevent deformation to the connections or over-engagement during the surgical phase, thus limiting mechanical damage.
+Should it be necessary to nanoutate the implant while insertion it in the nerared site it is recommended that only clean.